Jamaica Bay Wildlife Refuge: 21st century

 As a result of climate change, the Jamaica Bay area faces effects such as salt marsh erosion, rising sea levels, and flooding.
 In 2012, Mayor Michael R. Bloomberg and Secretary of the Interior Ken Salazar authorized the creation of the Jamaica Bay-Rockaway Parks Conservancy, Inc. (JBRPC).
 The public-private organization was officially established in 2013, partners with the National Park Service, the New York City Department of Parks and Recreation and the New York State Department of Parks, Recreation and Historic Preservation, and is "dedicated to improving the 10,000 acres of public parkland throughout Jamaica Bay and the Rockaway peninsula for local residents and visitors alike."
 Other organizations dedicated to the preservation of the bay include Jamaica Bay Ecowatchers and The American Littoral Society.

-In 2016, David Segal and David Hendrick released the documentary Saving Jamaica Bay, narrated by actress Susan Sarandon.
+In 2016, David Sigal and David Hendrick released the documentary Saving Jamaica Bay, narrated by actress Susan Sarandon.
 The film portrays the history of the national wildlife refuge and current efforts to preserve the natural landscape and wildlife.

 In 2018, it was estimated that 365 species have been identified in the park.
 Out of 417 U.S. national parks, Jamaica Bay ranks second in bird population, higher than Yellowstone or Yosemite.

 A $400 million restoration project was begun in 2018 to combat erosion and pollution, remove maritime debris, and clean up storm damage remaining from Hurricane Sandy.
 The West Pond Loop at the Jamaica Bay Wildlife Refuge reopened in November 2021 after a restoration.